mareksagan/mareksagan.github.io/_posts/2023-08-12-too-many-meetups.md

 It's important to know the newest things happening in your industry or to refresh your language skills and if you can do it for free, why not?

-# Going to meetings is complicated and my calendar is a mess, what do I do?
+# Going to Meetups is complicated, what do I do?

 Just sing up for the events you like and download the corresponding ICS files.
 Merge them here and import them to your calendar in bulk: https://icsmerger.com/

+Pick the ones that you like the most and optimize your free time!